HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 2. **Investigate Persistent Issues**: If a fuse keeps blowing, don't just keep replacing it.
 There's a problem that needs fixing.

 3. **Know Your Circuit Breakers**: Know where your circuit breakers are and what they control.
-Label them if they're not already.
-Remember that the circuit breaker should always be in series with the "hot" (also called "live") conductor.
+Label them if they're not already. **In 120V AC power circuits, the fuse or circuit breaker should always be in series with the "hot" (live) conductor**.
+This ensures that when the overcurrent device operates, it disconnects the live voltage source, keeping you safe from electric shock.

 4. **Use Power Strips with Built-In Breakers**: In your shack, consider using power strips with built-in circuit breakers for an extra layer of protection.